Clock Drift¶

 The SimpleClockSynchronizer module periodically synchronizes a slave clock to a master clock.
 The synchronization interval can be configured with a parameter.
 Also, in order to model real-life synchronization protocols, which are somewhat inaccurate by nature, the accuracy can be specified (see the NED documentation of the module for more details).

-Several network node types, such as EthernetSwitch have optional gPTP modules, activated by the
+node types, such as EthernetSwitch have optional gPTP modules, activated

 The Model and Results¶

-The showcase contains four example simulations.
+The showcase contains several example simulations.
 All simulations use the following network:

 The example configurations are the following: